PySimpleGUI/PySimpleGUI/docs/cookbook.md

 # Recipe - The Demo Browser

 There are so many demo programs that a way of quickly searching them was needed.
-There is the "Demo Programs Browser" that makes finding, editing and running Demo Programs easier.
+There is the "Demo Programs Browser" that makes finding, editing, and running Demo Programs easier.

 ## Demo Program & Project Browser Features

 The "PySimpleGUI Demo Program & Project Browser" makes searching for and searching inside of the PySimpleGUI Demo Programs easier.
 You can also use this program with any folder of Python programs.
-They don't have to be PySimpleGUI programs or PySimpleGUI releated.
+They don't have to be PySimpleGUI programs or PySimpleGUI related.

 Some of the features this program provides are:
 * Displays your project tree as a single list of files